Topic 02: Computational Literacy, Command Line, and Version Control

 I will create a new folder/directory in my computer: my_project

-Terminal and move to the my_project
+Open the bash Terminal and move to the my_project directory

-directory path into a text document
+I will copy the my_project directory path into a text document

-I will try to add this folder to the staging area
+I will try to add this folder to the staging area.

 Error!